openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 conceptually for users and in real technical terms.
 One way to do this for users who do not benefit from the `MaintenanceSchedule` strategy is to ask them to initiate, pause, and resume the rollout of material changes to their worker nodes.
-Contrast this with the fully self-managed state today, where worker-nodes (normally) begin to be updated automatically and directly after the control-plane update.
+Contrast this with the fully self-managed state today, where worker-nodes (normally) begin to be updated automatically and directly after the control-plane update (subject to constraints like `maxUnavailable` in each MachineConfigPool).

 Clearly, if this was the only mode of updating worker-nodes, we could never successfully disentangle the concepts of control-plane vs worker-node updates in Standalone environments since one implies the other.